MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 To avoid having to manage multiple accounts and passwords and ensure centralized identity management, most organizations want to use *single sign-on (SSO)* for platform resources.
 Some AWS customers rely on server-based Microsoft Active Directory for SSO integration.
 Other customers invest in third-party solutions to synchronize or federate their identities and provide SSO.

-Azure AD offers SSO, MFA, Conditional Access policies, and other capabilities for direct integration with AWS:
+Azure AD offers SSO, and MFA, Conditional Access policies, and other capabilities for direct integration with AWS.

+## Components

+This security solution uses several capabilities of Azure AD, Microsoft Cloud App Security, and Azure Sentinel.

+### Azure AD

+Azure AD is a comprehensive, cloud-based *identity and access management (IAM)* solution that provides strong authentication and centralized identity management.
+Many organizations already use Azure AD to assign and protect Microsoft 365 identities.
+Employees use their Azure AD identities to access email, files, instant messaging, cloud applications, and on-premises resources.
+Almost any app or platform that follows common web authentication standards can use Azure AD, including AWS.

+Azure AD offers several capabilities for direct integration with AWS:

 - SSO across legacy, traditional, and modern authentication solutions.
 - MFA, including integration with several third-party solutions from the [Microsoft Intelligent Security Association (MISA)](https://www.microsoft.com/security/business/intelligent-security-association) partners.
-- Conditional Access policies to define specific access requirements in real time.
+- *Conditional Access* policies to define specific access requirements in real time.
 - Threat detection and automated response at massive scale.
 Azure AD processes over 30 billion authentication requests per day, along with trillions of signals about threats worldwide.
 - *Privileged Access Management (PAM)* to enable *Just-In-Time (JIT) provisioning* to specific resources.